purpl3f0xtesting/purpl3f0xtesting.github.io/_posts/2019-09-04-migration-test.md

 `MOV DWORD PTR SS:[ESP], EAX`

-Basically this means move the doubleword in EAX into ESP as a pointer to a memory address.
-If we look at EAX at this point in time, it's equal to 0x000000C8, which is what we saw for the socket descriptor (I suspect it hasn't changed because I "restarted" it inside of Immunity, rather than shutting it down and re-attaching it.
+Basically this means move the doubleword in `EAX` into `ESP` as a pointer to a memory address.
+If we look at `EAX` at this point in time, it's equal to `0x000000C8`, which is what we saw for the socket descriptor (I suspect it hasn't changed because I "restarted" it inside of Immunity, rather than shutting it down and re-attaching it.
 Above the MOV instruction is:

 `MOV EAX, DWORD PTR:SS[EBP-420]`

-Move the doubleword that is at the address stored in EBP - 0x420 bytes.
-Looking at EBP, it's pointing to 0x123FFB4.
-Subtracting 0x420 gets me 0x123FB94.
+Move the doubleword that is at the address stored in `EBP` - 0x420 bytes.
+Looking at EBP, it's pointing to `0x123FFB4`.
+Subtracting 0x420 gets me `0x123FB94`.
 I look at that address in the stack:

 ![](https://i.imgur.com/cy1CTZn.png)